tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- kun koodi suoritetaan toista kertaa, funktion _useState_ kutsuminen palauttaa komponentin jo olemassaolevan tilan arvon, joka on nyt 1.
 Komponentin suoritus määrittelee jälleen laskuria kasvatettavaksi yhdellä sekunnin päästä ja renderöi ruudulle laskurin nykyisen arvon, joka on 1. -->
-When the component function gets executed a second time, calling the _useState_ function returns the already-existing current value of the state which is now 1.
+When the component function gets executed a second time, calling the _useState_ function returns the already-existing current value of the state which is now "1".
 Executing the function body again also makes the function call to _setState_, which will increment the _counter_ state after a second has passed.
-Finally, the current value of _counter_ is rendered to the screen which is 1.
+Finally, the current value of _counter_, which is "1", is rendered to the screen.

 <!-- Sekunnin päästä siis suoritetaan funktion _setTimeout_ parametrina ollut koodi -->
 The function passed as the first parameter to the _setTimeout_ function will get invoked one second after calling the _setTimeout_ function